 But overall, these lightweight solar panels are easy to take with you and install!

 The primary function of a solar panel is to turn direct sun into maximum power for you.
 Look for a panel that can produce 100 watts at a time.

-Look for a panel that is made from high quality materials such as ETFE, monocrystalline solar cells, and an aluminum frame.
+Look for a panel made from high-quality materials such as ETFE, monocrystalline solar cells, and an aluminum frame.
 Since these materials are very durable, they will help your panel last for a long time.